Lakorthus/100-days-of-code/README.md

 **Thoughts**: Looking forward what tomorrow will bring!

+### Day 13: Oct 05, Wednesday

+**Today's Progress**: I have learned about asynchronous functions, timers and promises, fetching data from an API and using it to display on the DOM.

+**Thoughts**: Positive actitud and a lot of energy to keep going.
+A meeting with my mentor left me feeling more confident about my future as a developer.

 <!-- ### Day 0: February 30, 2016 (Example 2)
 ##### (delete me or comment me out)